Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

 ### 1. Mission Description
 *Real world application of your mission*

-Our mission is to build a **voice-based sushi serving assistant** that can operate in semi-realistic food service environments.
+Our mission is to build a **multi-model, voice-driven sushi serving assistant** that fuses speech recognition, language understanding, and per-dish robot policies into a single seamless system for real food service environments.

 - Target scenarios:
   - Food courts, fast food restaurants, and small sushi counters where repetitive “pick-and-place” style tasks are common.